U.S. court presses Dow Co in tax credit case

-NEW YORK (Reuters) - An appeals court heard arguments from Union Carbide and the U.S. government on Thursday as the company fought to use a tax credit retroactively for research it did in the 1990s to improve manufacturing processes.
+NEW YORK, March 29 (Reuters) - An appeals court heard arguments from Union Carbide and the U.S. government on Thursday as the company fought to use a tax credit retroactively for research it did in the 1990s to improve manufacturing processes.

 The case involves process improvements researched in 1994 and 1995.
 One improvement was an experimental, cost-cutting method to make polyethylene resin for dry-cleaning bags.